globant-ui-tandil/html5bootcamp/README.md

 On each learning day you will have to:

-1. *Read:*
-We will provide you with documentation related with current sprint content so you can have a background reference, guide and examples to complete the following practice.
+1. **Read:** We will provide you with documentation related with current sprint content so you can have a background reference, guide and examples to complete the following practice.

-2. *Practice*
-You will implement the previously gathered knowledge in simple coding activities.
+2. **Practice:** You will implement the previously gathered knowledge in simple coding activities.
-Most important task numbers are listed in the "*Key Points*" section for each day and they should get most of your attention; if you feel you don’t have enough time to complete all tasks, start with these ones when possible.
+Most important task numbers are listed in the "*Key Points*" section for each day and they should get most of your attention.
+If you feel you don’t have enough time to complete all tasks, start with these ones when possible.

-3. *Commit:*
-You will commit all your code on a daily basis, when you finish your practice.
+3. **Commit:** You will commit all your code on a daily basis, when you finish your practice.

 ### Introduction